 Finally, Fiona and I cook a regular Sunday dinner so we can eat as a family that one day.
 (Except when Chuck can’t, which is pretty regularly, but we try.)

-<– Anyway, this is how things look when we leave New Denver.
-There’s a collection of sticky notes on the outside of the fridge, one for each entrée that has been prepared, five dinners in this case.
+Anyway, there’s a collection of sticky notes on the outside of the fridge, one for each entrée that has been prepared, five dinners in this case.
 (There are also a couple of extra things … dessert and snack options.)

 there are bags and containers bearing matching sticky notes.
 On a good week we can leave him with four to six meals.